Bill Browder: Conflict with Russian government

 On 27 August 2019, the European Court for Human Rights, in judging a case brought against Russia by the Magnitsky family, ruled that Magnitsky was detained in conditions which amounted to "inhuman and degrading treatment in breach of Article 3 of the Convention" (§ 193).
 This, combined with negligence, lack of adequate medical care, and ill-treatment also amounted to a breach of the convention (§ 240).
 Magnitsky's family was awarded €34,000.

 As a result of the controversy related to his arrest and evidence of mistreatment and claimed abuse, his death aroused international coverage and outrage.
 Magnitsky's death was the catalyst for passage by the U.S. Congress, of the Magnitsky Act, signed into law by President Barack Obama on 14 December 2012.
-The act directly targeted individuals involved in the Magnitsky affair by prohibiting their entrance to the United States and their use of its banking system.
+The act directly targeted individuals involved in the Magnitsky affair by prohibiting their entrance to the U.S. and their use of its banking system.